Welcome to EKTE Skin Care Acne Treatment Center!

 Stress-induced acne can be controlled by using a proper, personalized acne skin care regimen, and by reducing stress.
 Pick out a skin care regimen that is suitable for your skin type (or preferably, see one of our beauty consultants to customize a program for you) and follow it closely.
 This will help keep your skin in pristine condition so that when stress comes rolling around, breakouts are kept to a minimum.
 Lastly, try to reduce the stress in your life by using stress management techniques and trying to remain calm under pressure.

 Acne is also triggered by bringing bad or harmful things into one’s body.
 Exposure to certain chemical compounds, such as chloracne or certain halogens, can trigger the formation of acne.
 Moreover, amphetamines, similar drugs, as well as anabolic steroids, are all well known to cause acne.
 In general, if something isn’t good for your body, it’s not going to be good for your skin.

 Does What You Eat Affect the Way You Look?

-Simply put, acne is caused from an increase in androgens (male hormones) which increase sebum production causing pores to clog and acne bacteria already in the pores normally, to multiply causing an inflammation.
+Simply put, acne is caused from an increase in androgens (male hormones) which increase sebum production causing pores to clog and acne bacteria, already natural in the pores, to multiply causing an inflammation.
 To prevent acne, it would make sense to prevent the increase of hormones and excess sebum production.
 Research shows that foods high in fat cause stimulation in the hormone production and this hormone increase can be slowed by eating a diet of unprocessed, “clean” foods such as lean meats, fruits, vegetables, nuts and whole grains.